Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Speed: 20
  - Seal Speed: 16

-Effects: You gain control of the victim’s body.
-So long as you maintain its Upkeep, they cannot take any actions other than those you dictate.
-Unlike Shintenshin, this does not have any feedback effects; the victim could be killed, and you would be unharmed.

-Whatever action you force them to take advances their IC like normal, but costs you 1 AP per 2 Speed of the action.
-You may allow them to choose their own defenses (in which case you don’t pay AP for them) or dictate which defensive actions they take (in which case you do).

-Breaking free from this control operates exactly as described in Shintenshin, except that the person controlled does not have to take an action to attempt to break free, and instead gets a roll to break free every iteration of 10 IC after you take control of them,  and the cumulative bonus to their Genjutsu Defense roll to break free is +2 for this technique for each roll made.
-The triggers remain otherwise the same, however if you force them to not defend against an attack, or force them to take an invalid defense (one which will not in any way protect them from the attack, such as blocking a move which does not have its damage reduced by blocking) they immediately get a roll to break the effect (before the attack/defense is resolved), with a +10 bonus.
+Effects: You gain control of the victim’s body, controlling them as per Shintenshin (above).
+Unlike Mind Body Switch, your body does not become comatose and you do not receive any damage, wounds, or fatigue from this control.
+However, you have to spend AP equal to half the Speed of the action you force them to perform in combat (rounding up).

+In place of the normal once per hour Genjutsu Defense roll to break free, victims get a roll every 10 IC in combat, and once per minute outside of combat.
+The cumulative penalty to retain control of someone is shared between this technique, Mind Body Switch, and Mind Clone Switch.

 #### --( Shinten Bunshin no Jutsu - Mind Clone Switch Technique )--
 The final form of Shintenshin no Jutsu, this technique allows the Yamanaka to clone their own consciousness and transfer it into multiple targets at once, gaining complete control over all of them.
 Beyond the obvious tactical advantages, this allows for unprecedented coordination between the two bodies, as they share a single mind.